 Maryland is one of the few states which continues to use the antiquated contributory negligence rule.
 Under this rule, an injured party who is even 1% at fault or her own injuries is barred from recovering any damages.
 However, by law it is not contributorily negligent to fail to comply with the seatbelt and carseat safety laws.

-Get a Free Claim Review from a Maryland Injury Attorney
+Get a Claim Review from a Maryland Injury Attorney

 Maryland certainly does not make it easy on injury victims.
-Between the annually changing cap on pain and suffering damages and the harsh contributory negligence rule, recovering damages for your injuries can feel like a herculean task.
-Rather than sorting through complicated caps and limits, speak to a skilled Maryland attorney for a free claim evaluation.
+Between the annual changes to the caps for pain and suffering damages and the harsh contributory negligence rule, recovering damages for your injuries can feel like a herculean task.
+Rather than sorting through complicated caps and limits, speak to a skilled Maryland attorney today for an evaluation of your claim.

 Contact a qualified attorney.